+Score: 10/10

 7. a.
 To be considered a confounder, the covariates must be related to both our predictor of interest (bilirubin) and our outcome of survival.
 Looking at our descriptive statistics, it is clear that both age and gender are associated with survival.
 Although overall, women are more likely to develop PBC, men with the disease seem more likely to die.
 Older participants were also more likely to die.
 It is less intuitive to engineer a reason why age or gender would be associated with our predictor of interest, serum bilirubin levels.
-There fore, age or gender would be better considered as precision variables or effect modifiers than as confounding variables.b.
+There fore, age or gender would be better considered as precision variables or effect modifiers than as confounding variables.

+Score: 5/10; it seems that you didn't check the association between age/sex with bilirubin in the data.

+b.
 To be considered a precision variable, age and gender should be associated with our outcome of interest (i.e. survival) but not our predictor.
-By categorizing survival according to these variables, we can reduce the variability within our model and improve the fit.c.
+By categorizing survival according to these variables, we can reduce the variability within our model and improve the fit.

+Score: 3/10; I agree with your answer.
+But the key is using comparisons of adjusted and unadjusted regression to see whether we gain precision by adjusting sex or age.

+c.
 Methods: A proportional hazard regression was used to model the relationship between death and log transformed bilirubin, using age and gender as covariates.
 Inference on the slope of the regression model was used to generate a hazard ratio to describe the association between log-transformed bilirubin and all cause mortality.
 The Wald statistics was used to compute 95% confidence intervals and two-sided p-value based on the Huber Sandwich estimator.
 Of note, the 106 participants without gender or age recorded were excluded from all analysis.

 Results: 312 participants were available for analysis.
 The instantaneous risk of death increased by 2.11 for participants that had a doubling of serum bilirubin levels.
 By 95% confidence intervals, this increase would not be unusual if the true increased risk of death was between 1.84 to 2.44 for patients with a doubling of serum bilirubin levels.
 A p-value of < 0.001 indicates that we can reject with great confidence the null hypothesis that the risk of death is not associated with the bilirubin level.

+Score: 8/10;

 8. We ignored treatment with pencillamine in our above analyses.
 Based on our descriptive statistics, it does not seem that treatment significantly impacted survival and about 50% of survivors and 50% of censored participants received treatment.
 Treatment with the drug started after enrollment in the study, so the drug could not be considered a confounder.
 Hypothetically, if the treatment was effective, it may have altered survival and thus acted as an effect modifier.

+Score: 10/10